Amid stimulus talks, Biden signs order to help factories

 Biden’s team held a call Sunday to outline the stimulus plan with at least a dozen senators, while the president has also privately talked with lawmakers.

-An administration official, insisting on anonymity to discuss private conversations, said Sunday’s call was constructive and gave Biden’s team a chance to explain details of the proposal to lawmakers.
+An administration official, speaking on condition of anonymity to discuss private conversations, said Sunday’s call was constructive and gave Biden’s team a chance to explain details of the proposal to lawmakers.
 Among the features of the stimulus plan are a national vaccination program, aid to reopen schools, direct payments of $1,400 to individuals and financial relief for state and local governments.

 “There’s an urgency to moving it forward, and he certainly believes there has to be progress in the next couple of weeks,” White House press secretary Jen Psaki said Monday.
 She warned that action needed to be taken before the U.S. reaches an “unemployment cliff” in March, when long-term unemployment benefits expire for millions of Americans.